As a watercolor painter, I am so thankful to live in the era of giclée printing.

 5. Nurture your creativity.
 Music, art, writing, theatre, dance- let all of these things blossom.
 Your life will always have dimension and passion if you develop your art.
 Creativity feeds your mind and soul, it develops your sense of self and adds depth to your spirit.
 A life without creativity is no life at all!
 You, my dear, are an artist in every sense of the word.
 Bedome a Renaissance woman and a creative spirit to be reckoned with!

-8. Seek out what it is that you love.
-You already know deep down.
-Your job is to pay attention to hear it's voice.
-Listen to whatever it is that engages you completely, stirs your imagination, or fires up your curiosity.
-You truly can do anything you want to do if you set your mind to it.
-Become a searcher of what you love and want in life.
+Once you find what you love, whatever it is that engages you completely, stirs your imagination, or fires up your curiosity., pay attention and set goals.
+Reach one, set another You truly can do anything you want to do if you set your mind to it.
+Become a searcher and creator of what you love and want in life.

 9. Know how to take care of yourself, and do it.
 Be independent, self reliant, and confident.
 This is how you learn about yourself.
 Remember once you have a degree, no one can take that away from you.
 Get your education.
 Learn how to change a tire, use a drill, clear a sink, invest money, buy a car, and a house.
 Make enough money to support yourself and learn to live within your means.
 Prioritize your goals accordingly.